 Darrin has the underwater camera, bought especially for occasions like this and is demonstrating a well executed, if rather comical, one-handed swim stroke.
 After about six minutes our new friend dives and disappears into the blue abyss.
 Elated we swim back to the boat, fighting hard against the current.

 We are about a mile north of Jamestown, on an early Saturday afternoon, whale shark spotting with Sub Tropic Adventures.
 Owner, Anthony ‘Nails’ Thomas has two vessels, a 10m cab boat and a 8.5m RIB speed boat, each carrying around 15 people.
 St Helena guidelines state that a maximum of eight snorkelers at a time are permitted to interact with whale sharks.

 Before long the whale shark reappears, or is it a different one?
 Anthony stops the boat again and a new group plunges in following instructions of, “Okay – GO!
 Jump – NOW!”

-Not all of the party are snorkelling and luckily I get to swim three times with the placid creature who has taken a shine to his new admirers.
-The third time is the best.
+Not all of the party are snorkelling and luckily I get to say I went swimming with whale sharks three times.
+The third time is the best as the placid creature seems to have taken a shine to his new admirers.
 Swimming with the sea current and consciously calming my breathing, I have the most exhilarating experience.
 The whale shark and I seem to be swimming in tandem and it feels like, (crazy as it sounds) we have a connection.
 It’s so surreal, I am mesmerised.
 His spots and stripes shimmer and then he leisurely cruises off into the distance.